 LILY: And that’s it for this week’s episode.
 We want to thank you so much for tuning in

 LILY: See you later, bye.

-We would love to see the conversation going, head over to the Little Home Organised Community group on Facebook, ask questions, find motivation and share your before and afters, and if you enjoyed the show please help us going by hitting subscribe on Apple Podcast, Spotify or where ever you listen.
+We would love to see the conversation continue, head over to the Little Home Organised Community group on Facebook, ask questions, find motivation and share your before and afters, and if you enjoyed the show please help us going by hitting subscribe on Apple Podcasts, Spotify or where ever you listen.
 It is free and ensures you do not miss and episode but if you really want to share the love leave us a rating and review.
 Trust me it makes all the difference in the world.